DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 }
 ~~~

-The models are ready, and you can proceed to configuring the database connection.
+The models are ready, and you can start configuring the database connection.

 ### Configuring DataBase Connection